react-dropzone/react-dropzone/README.md

 The `onDrop` method gets always called if a file was uploaded, regardless if it was accepted or rejected.
 The library provides two additional methods named `onDropAccepted` and `onDropRejected`.
 The `onDropAccepted` method will be called if all dropped files were accepted and the `onDropRejected` method will be called if any of the dropped files was rejected.

-By default, the component picks up some default styling to get you started.
-You can customize `<Dropzone>` by specifying a `style` and `activeStyle` which is applied when a file is dragged over the zone.
-You can also specify `className` and `activeClassName` if you would rather style using CSS.

 Example
 =====